Fabrixa Integration API Reference

 400 Bad Request

-The server cannot process the request due to validation errors.
-This status code is returned when the request fails validation, such as missing or invalid parameters.
+The server cannot process the request due to validation errors - missing or invalid parameters.

 401 Unauthorized

 The client has not provided valid authentication credentials.
-This error also occurs when the access token has been revoked.
+Also returned when the access token has been revoked.

 403 Forbidden